NextGenXplorer/NexGen_Website/README.md

 ## Key Features

-- **Dynamic Content:** All application content is managed through centralized JSON files (`src/data/content.json` and `src/data/videos.json`), making updates simple and straightforward.
+- **Dynamic Content:** Application content is managed through a combination of a centralized JSON file (`src/data/content.json`) for static text and social links, and a Firebase Firestore database for dynamic video content.
 - **Automatic Video Details:** The app automatically fetches video titles, descriptions, and thumbnails from YouTube, so you only need to provide the video URL.
 - **Responsive Design:** A modern, mobile-first design that ensures a seamless experience across all devices.
 - **Themed UI:** Built with a sleek, customizable dark/light mode toggle.